liuqx315/Multiscale-pattern/doc/guide/source/nvectors/NVector_Parallel.rst

 The NVECTOR_PARALLEL Module
 ================================

-The parallel implementation of the NVECTOR module provided with SUNDIALS, NVECTOR_PARALLEL, defines the *content* field of a ``N_Vector`` to be a structure containing the global and local lengths of the vector, a pointer to the beginning of a contiguous local data array, an MPI communicator, an a boolean flag *own_data* indicating
+The NVECTOR_PARALLEL implementation of the NVECTOR module provided with SUNDIALS is based on MPI.
+It defines the *content* field of a ``N_Vector`` to be a structure containing the global and local lengths of the vector, a pointer to the beginning of a contiguous local data array, an MPI communicator, an a boolean flag *own_data* indicating